davejlin/sandwich-order-system/README.md

 * Finish and checkout
 * Quit and exit the system

-During the order creation, the user may:
+During the order creation process, the user may:

 * Delete the current order
 * Review the current order before finalizing it